Helping You to Maximize Your Academic Pursuits

 Internal Medicine Interest Group (IMIG)

 The Internal Medicine Interest Group works to increase medical student awareness in the field of internal medicine.
-Medical students will have the opportunity to attend guest speaker events on internal medicine and subspecialties, network with internal medicine physicians, attend workshops, participate in internal medicine-related conferences and promote community health.
+Medical students will have the opportunity to attend guest speaker events on internal medicine and subspecialties, network with internal medicine physicians, attend workshops, participate in internal medicine-related conferences, and promote community health.

 Latinx Medical Student Association